What is Divorce in Pakistan?

 The regular means and methods for divorce (or for its pronouncement ) are

 - This is where the Husband (Or the wife who has the right of Talaaq) Pronounces Talaaq (I Divorce You) in front of witnesses and the receiving Spouse.

-- It is the Duty of the Spouse giving the divorce to inform the Union Council, so they may register the divorce as per their procedure.
+- It is the Duty of the Spouse giving the divorce to inform the Union Council, so they may register the divorce as per their procedure with a divorce notice.

 - Here, the consent of the other party is unnecessary and not required to proceed and conduct the divorce.

 - This is where a Divorce Notice is issued from the Husband (Or the wife who has the right of Talaaq) to the receiving spouse.

 - Witnesses are required to sign the Divorce Notice, and the Divorce notice (aka Divorce deed) is then sent to the Receiving Party at her known address and/or current address.